 Nominations of organizations will not be considered.

-Should I tell my nominee about her nomination?
+Should I tell my nominee about the nomination?

-We recommend telling your nominee about her nomination and sharing the information you are including in the nomination letters before submitting them.
+If your nominee is still living, we recommend telling them about the nomination and sharing the information you are including in the nomination before submitting it.
 That way, the nominee can let you know if there is anything else about her impact at Iowa State that could be included.

 How do I increase my nominee’s chances of being selected?

 The honorees are selected based on the quality of the nominations.
 Strong nominations emphasize the nominee’s contributions to campus life or her unit, and her impact on others.
 Emphasizing mentoring and representing student voices also helps.
-Also keep in mind that the selection committee will be a mix of people from different disciplines across campus — not everyone will be familiar with abbreviations, etc.
+Also keep in mind that people from all parts of campus will be voting and may not be familiar with some terminology, abbreviations, etc.

-Honorees will be notified within a few days after being selected, in mid- to late October.
+Nominators and their nominees will be notified of the results within a few days after voting closes in mid-October.

 When and where is the reception?

-A reception to publicly honor the women selected to appear on the calendar and unveil that year’s calendar is held in the Memorial Union each January, typically on the first Wednesday of the semester.
-This reception is free and open to the public.
-Check the Catt Center’s Events page for more information.
+A reception to publicly honor the women selected to appear on the 2026 calendar and unveil the calendar will be held in the Sun Room of the Memorial Union on Friday, Jan.
+23, 2026.
+The reception is free and open to the public.

 Where can I get a calendar?

-Calendars are available at the reception in January, immediately following the program.
-Calendars will be also available at various campus locations while supplies last, including the Catt Center, the Margaret Sloss Center for Women and Gender Equity, Beardshear Hall and the Memorial Union.
+Calendars will be available at the reception in January, immediately following the program.
+Calendars will be also available at various campus locations while supplies last, including the Catt Center, the Margaret Sloss Center, Beardshear Hall and the Memorial Union.

 Other questions?